nitintonypaul/numa/README.md

 - **Daily Inspiration OR Fun Fact (via ZenQuotes & Useless Facts API)**
   A fresh quote each day or a fun fact to lighten your mood.
 Your choice.
 - **Light & Dark Themes**
-  Switch moods effortlessly—your eyeballs will thank you.
+  Switch themes effortlessly—your eyeballs will thank you.

 ---